thewca/wca-regulations/wca-regulations.md

         - 12d1a) Clockwise, 72 degrees: U (upper face).
         - 12d1b) Counter-clockwise, 72 degrees: U' (upper face).
     - 12d2) Other moves are applied while keeping 3 pieces fixed at the top left of the puzzle:
-        - 12d2c) Clockwise 144 degrees move of whole puzzle except for the slice of top left three pieces: R++ (vertical slices), D++ (horizontal slices).
+        - 12d2c) Clockwise 144 degrees move of the whole puzzle except for the slice of top left three pieces: R++ (vertical slices), D++ (horizontal slices).
-        - 12d2d) Counter-clockwise 144 degrees move of whole puzzle except for the slice of top left three pieces: R-- (vertical slices), D-- (horizontal slices).
+        - 12d2d) Counter-clockwise 144 degrees move of the whole puzzle except for the slice of top left three pieces: R-- (vertical slices), D-- (horizontal slices).
 - 12e) Notation for Pyraminx:
     - 12e1) The puzzle is oriented with the bottom face completely horizontal and the front face facing the person who is holding the Pyraminx.
     - 12e2) Clockwise, 120 degrees: U (upper 2 layers), L (left 2 layers), R (right 2 layers), B (back 2 layers), u (upper vertex), l (left vertex), r (right vertex), b (back vertex).